-According to a magazine of the State Attorney General’s Office, when we talk about corruption, we refer to: “A set of illicit or illegitimate activities, carried out by public or private servants, with the purpose of benefiting properly from it or benefiting third parties through the use of spaces of power”.
+According to the magazine of the State Attorney General’s Office, when we talk about corruption we are referring to: “A set of illicit or illegitimate activities, carried out by public or private servants, with the purpose of benefiting from it themselves or of benefiting third parties through the use of positions of power”.

 Andrea has been working on social issues for a long time and lives with the constant illusion of wanting to work for a better country, completely forgetting about her own well-being.

 Having to deal with corruption and not being able to do anything in times of coronavirus “has broken her soul”, and sadly, although it is regrettable, it is very true what this phrase says: “Politics is the art of preventing people from getting involved in what they do care about” Marco Aurelio Almazán.

 Corruption in the country has come to cause distrust and division among friends and family, she says.